i18next/next-i18next/examples/simple/README.md

 ## For more info...

-You have have arrived here from the [NextJs](https://github.com/zeit/next.js) repository, or the [react-i18next](https://github.com/i18next/react-i18next/) repository.
+You may have arrived here from the [NextJs](https://github.com/zeit/next.js) repository, or the [react-i18next](https://github.com/i18next/react-i18next/) repository.
 Either way, for more documentation, please visit the [main README](https://github.com/isaachinman/next-i18next).